Everything you need to know about CFDs

 Imagine the clock is still ticking down to the closing bell.
 But rather than sell or just hope for the best, you've decided to hedge your position with a single stock CFD.
 CFDs are traded on margin, so you can easily take a short position and protect your portfolio while the market is volatile.

-If your portfolio contains a lot of stocks from one index – say the Dow or the Hang Seng – and you think that volatility could hit all of your stocks at once, you can also short the entire index using an index-tracking CFD.
+If your portfolio contains many stocks from one index–say, the Dow Jones or the Hang Seng–and you think volatility could hit all your stocks at once, you can also short the entire index using an index–tracking CFD.

 Let's look closer.